Contexter/Ensemble-Service/README.md

      Generate a script named `generate_typesense_sync.py` that will be placed in `/service/scripts/`.
 This script creates:

      - `/service/app/typesense/client.py` with the Typesense client configuration.
-     - `/service/app/typesense/service_sync.py` with functions to synchronize the service registry with Typesense.
+     - Synchronization functions in `/service/app/typesense/` to keep the data in sync with Typesense.

      Ensure that the synchronization logic includes error handling and retries as per the OpenAPI specification located at `/service/openapi3_1.yml`.
 The script should overwrite existing files and confirm upon completion.
 The script should be designed to run within Docker, and all paths should be explicitly defined relative to `/service`.
      ```